GlennPallad/MCU_Library/ARM/STM32/Peripherals/Wireless Comm/nRF24L01_Plus/example/README.md

 LED codes are very simple, you can write LED codes according to your PCB by yourselves.<br>
 Download FreeRTOS codes from its [web site](www.freertos.org), and here is how to [Creating a New FreeRTOS Project from Scratch](http://blog.leanote.com/post/glennpallad/fa0dbe25ed28).

+You can find all configuration options in *nrf24l01p.h*, modify `User_Configurations` part in *nrf24l01p.h* to meet your needs, you don't need to modify *nrf24l01p.c* if you just want to use one-to-one simplex transmission function.

 # Hookups
 ## TX
 | MCU | nRF24L01+ |